delasign/kotlin-android-starter-project/README.md

 5. <a href="https://delasign.com/blog/android-studio-create-file-folder-resource?utm=github-starter-project">How to create a file, folder or resource in Android Studio 🔗</a>
 6. <a href="https://delasign.com/blog/android-studio-custom-font/?utm=github-starter-project">How to add a custom font to an Android Studio project 🔗</a>
 7. <a href="https://delasign.com/blog/android-studio-custom-color/?utm=github-starter-project">How to add and use custom colors in an Android project 🔗</a>
+8. <a href="https://delasign.com/blog/android-studio-kotlin-system-language/?utm=github-starter-project">How to get the current Android System Language in Kotlin 🔗</a>

 ### **Coordinators / Managers**

 1. <a href="https://delasign.com/blog/android-studio-kotlin-singleton/?utm=github-starter-project">How to create and use a Singleton in Kotlin 🔗</a>
 2. <a href="https://delasign.com/blog/android-studio-kotlin-styleguide/?utm=github-starter-project">How to create a Styleguide in Android Studio and Kotlin 🔗</a>
+3. <a href="https://delasign.com/blog/android-studio-kotlin-language-coordinator/?utm=github-starter-project">How to create and use a Language Coordinator in Kotlin 🔗</a>

 ### **Jetpack Compose**